Showa Kinen Park 昭和記念公園

 It was built to commemorate the 50th anniversary of Emperor Showa's reign

 How to Get There

-Showa Memorial Park is about 40 minutes from central Tokyo by train.
+Showa Kinen Park is about 40 minutes from central Tokyo by train.

 Because of its enormous size, the park has several gates.
 The two most convenient ones are near Nishi-Tachikawa Station (a two-minute walk) and Tachikawa Station (a 10-minute walk).
 Both stations are on the JR Chuo Line, and are easily accessed from Shinjuku Station.

 Rent a bicycle, take a spin

 Showa Kinen Park would take an entire day to walk around.
 If you're looking to see all the park has to offer, rent a bicycle and explore in style.
 You can pack a Japanese bento lunchbox and cycle the grounds in search of the perfect picnic spot.

 Get your camera ready, because you don't want to miss the Japanese garden inside the park.
 Laid out in traditional Japanese landscaping style, the garden is ideal in any season.
 There's even a traditional sukiya-style teahouse where you can enjoy a cup of green tea.

 The latest information may differ, so please check the official website